MrCrowNFT/SoulSync/README.md

 - Set up OpenAI GPT-4 API (get API key, test prompts).

-- Build the chatbot UI (input box, chat bubbles).
+- Build the chatbot UI (input box, chat bubbles).✅

 - Create an API endpoint to send user messages to OpenAI and receive responses.

 - Implement real-time updates for the chat interface.

-- Test the chatbot on mobile and web.
+- Test the chatbot on web.

 #### Deliverables: